Spider Bites – What to Do

 Identifying a Spider Bite

 It can be difficult to identify a spider bite.
 Studies have shown that many reports of spider bites were actually due to bites from other insects, fleas or ticks, and skin infections.
-If a spider is seen biting or someone suspects they have been bitten by one, the following signs and symptoms may be present:
+If a spider is seen biting or someone suspects they have been bitten by a dangerous spider, the following signs and symptoms may be present:

 Desert Brown Recluse Spider Bite